 5 Book Genres Authors Should Consider Writing in 2016

-Popular genres come and go, but there are some genres that seem to be constantly popular.
+If you’ve been contemplating what genre sells the most books, its important to understand that popular genres come and go, but there are some genres that seem to be constantly popular.
 Stories of the genres we’ve mentioned in this article seem to draw readers over and over again, year after year.
 Remember, the readers always want more stories that belong in the genres we’ve listed, especially if the stories are completely new and original.
 The genres below also offer plenty of different, special niches where your story is sure to find its place.
 Every writer should consider placing his or her book in the right genre, according to the story they are writing, of course.
 That might be harder than it seems, especially if you think your book will not fit in a popular genre.
 To help you find both the right and well-liked genre for your story, we’ve gathered the most popular genres of today below, along with the many different niches they offer.

 Readers can never get enough of romance.
 In a romance novel, the hero and heroine meet, fall in love, conquer every obstacle in their path to happiness, and they succeed.
 There are many variations, or niches, of the romance genre, the most popular being YA romances, paranormal romances, etc. The most important thing to remember when writing a romance novel is that the hero and heroine must have a happily ever after.
 If your hero and heroine don’t find that, then you should look for a different genre, because this might make a lot of readers angry.